lightningkite/rxkotlin-plus/README.md

 # RxKotlin Plus

-A set of libraries to use RxKotlin in your Android projects effectively.
+A set of libraries to use RxKotlin in your Android projects effectively, mostly extenstion functions.

 Uses Jake Wharton's RxBinding and ViewPump.